 Latry

 Latry brings hassle-free digital voice communication to your favorite SvxReflector and HAM TETRA talkgroups.
-Developed by Silviu YO6SAY as a passion project, it delivers crystal-clear audio using the efficient Opus codec.
-An iOS version is planned, depending on available development time.
+Developed by Silviu YO6SAY as a passion project, it delivers crystal-clear audio using the efficient Opus codec with background support on both Android and iOS devices.

 Key Features